Bert I. Gordon: Career

 Gordon was born in Kenosha, Wisconsin, on September 24, 1922, the son of Sadeline (Barnett) and Charles Abraham Gordon.
 He began making home movies in 16mm after his aunt gave him a camera for his 13th birthday.
 He dropped out of college to join the Army Air Forces in World War II.
 After the war, he married and he and his wife began making television commercials.
-He later edited British feature films to fit half-hour time slots and became a production assistant on Racket Squad and camera man on Serpent Island (1954).
+He later edited British feature films to fit half-hour time slots and became a production assistant on Racket Squad (1951-53) and camera man on Serpent Island (1954).

 In 1955, Gordon made his first feature, King Dinosaur, followed by The Cyclops in 1957, which co-starred Lon Chaney Jr. and Gloria Talbot.
 In 1957, he began his prolific association with American International Pictures, beginning with The Amazing Colossal Man and its 1958 sequel, War of the Colossal Beast.
-AIP distributed some of his other late-50s opuses, such as Earth vs the Spider, Beginning of the End (featuring Peter Graves), and Attack of the Puppet People.
+AIP distributed all of his other late-50s opuses: Beginning of the End, featuring Peter Graves, in 1957, and Earth vs the Spider and Attack of the Puppet People in 1958.

-In October 1960 Gordon sued AIP for fraud over four films they made together.
+In 1960, after filming Tormented, he wrote, produced and directed The Boy and the Pirates, starring active and popular child star of the time Charles Herbert and Gordon's own daughter, Susan Gordon.
+In October, Gordon sued AIP for fraud over four films they made together.

-After filming Tormented (1960), he wrote, produced and directed The Boy and the Pirates, starring active and popular child star of the time Charles Herbert and Gordon's own daughter, Susan Gordon (who died in 2011 from thyroid cancer).
-All three appeared together in the celebrity lineup at the 2006 Monster Bash, held June 23-25 at the Pittsburgh International Airport Four Points Hotel.
-Sony Pictures Home Entertainment released a Midnite Movies double DVD set with the rarely seen The Boy and the Pirates, and Crystalstone (1987), on June 27, 2006.
+On June 27, 2006, Sony Pictures Home Entertainment released a Midnite Movies double DVD set with the rarely seen The Boy and the Pirates, and Crystalstone (1987) by Mexican director Antonio Peláez.

+In 2012, Gordon hosted and moderated a screening of The Amazing Colossal Man in Dallas, Texas.

 Gordon held a degree from the University of Wisconsin–Madison.

-In 2012, he hosted and moderated a screening of The Amazing Colossal Man in Dallas, Texas.